Glasgow, Paisley and Greenock Railway: Steamer connections

-The passenger traffic on the line exceeded original estimates; a particular growth traffic was passengers connecting with steamers at Greenock for the island resorts.
+The passenger traffic on the line exceeded original estimates; a particular growth in traffic was passengers connecting with steamers at Greenock for the island resorts.
 Business people acquired residences on the islands and other Firth of Clyde locations, and in many cases travelled each weekend.
 The journey time was critical, and goods and parcels traffic for the steamers was required to be sent down by the previous train; passengers making the connection hurried through the streets of Greenock.
 The station faced Cathcart Street and the steamers berthed at Custom House Quay, a few minutes away.

 Rothesay became extremely popular as a resort, and as demand for journeys to and from the islands established, it was recognised that Greenock was not ideal in providing the railhead.
 A more suitable location was Wemyss Bay, where a pier giving closer access to Rothesay was available.
-The Greenock and Wemyss Bay Railway was formed, obtaining Parliamentary authorisation on 17 July 1862.
-It left the Greenock line at Port Glasgow and skirted the southern margin of Greenock, climbing on to high ground before descending into Wemyss Bay.
+The Greenock and Wemyss Bay Railway was formed, obtaining the Greenock and Wemyss Bay Railway Act 1862 (25 & 26 Vict. c. clx) giving authorisation on 17 July 1862.
+It left the Greenock line at Port Glasgow and skirted the southern margin of Greenock, climbing onto high ground before descending into Wemyss Bay.
 The line opened on 15 May 1865 and was worked by the Caledonian Railway.
 Although the Wemyss Bay company was friendly to the Caledonian, relations were sometimes strained; a joint committee oversaw the operation of the line.

-The year 1865 saw a more ominous development, when the Greenock and Ayrshire Railway (G&AR) was authorised.
+The year 1865 saw a more ominous development when the Greenock and Ayrshire Railway (G&AR) was authorised.
 It was to join with the Glasgow and South Western Railway and would form a directly competing line for Glasgow to Greenock traffic.
-The Greenock and Ayrshire line opened to passenger traffic on 23 December 1869, after several weeks running goods trains only.
+The Greenock and Ayrshire line opened to passenger traffic on 23 December 1869, after several weeks of running goods trains only.
 Its Greenock terminus was at Albert Harbour, and the trains ran directly to the berths.
 Immediately aggressive price competition started, resulting in impossibly cheap fares.
-The G&AR had an advantage in throughout journey times to Firth of Clyde destinations, and abstracted a large share of the business from the Caledonian.
+The G&AR had an advantage throughout journey times to Firth of Clyde destinations and abstracted a large share of the business from the Caledonian.
 At that time both the Caledonian trains and the G&SWR trains were using Bridge Street station in Glasgow; that station became very congested.

 The desperate competition for business, and duplication of steamer sailings, continued for some time, until in March 1871 a traffic pooling agreement was reached: the CR would receive 57.67% of traffic income.

 The Wemyss Bay company now protested: it had not been involved in the pooling negotiations and it demanded a better share.
 The dispute went to arbitration, and the arbitrator's award went against the Caledonian Railway.

 Now another player entered the field: the North British Railway opened a pier at Craigendoran, on the right bank of the Clyde, in 1882.